 I always make my own invitations for birthday parties and special occasions (along with some for family and friends), and even though the timeline is short, my baby girl’s Christening would be no exception!
 I decided to go with a sweet butterfly theme and I designed a butterfly invitation SVG file so my Silhouette can help with the cutting!
 If you’re looking to make your own, I’ll walk you through how I made these DIY butterfly invitations step by step.

 Design & Prep:

-I set to work in Illustrator (my personal design software of choice) to sketch out the elements of the design the way I envisioned them for my Christening invite.
+I set to work in Illustrator (my preferred software for designing SVG files) to sketch out the elements of the design the way I envisioned them for my Christening invite.
 I sketched the top butterfly layer with antennae, and the bottom butterfly layer without.

-Being a Christening, I thought a cross “charm” dangling from the ribbon (instead of a butterfly) would be a nice touch, so I sketched a simple cross and added a little “eye” at the top for the ribbon.
+Being a Christening, I thought a cross “charm” dangling from the ribbon would be a nice touch, so I sketched a simple cross and added a little “eye” at the top for the ribbon.

 I also wanted the scroll part to be a little more fancy, so I created a lacey butterfly border along the top and bottom edges.
 Then, I added the information and details to the scroll.

 Finally, I formatted everything as cut files ready for my cutting machine (Silhouette Cameo).
-You can get all the cut files needed for this invite along with a printable PDF version of this tutorial over in our “Doables” section.
+You can find the DIY Butterfly Invitation SVG File which includes a printable PDF version of this tutorial over in my Creatables shop.

 I decided to go with 2 different colors for the top and bottom butterflies.
 I just love the way that turquoise looks with my little lady’s flame-red hair, so of course that had to be one of the colors.
 I paired it with a soft baby pink just because I think they look so sweet together.
-I like the Swiss dot look of the original invites, and I was able to find the turquoise 12 x 12 in a Swiss dot texture – of course, you can choose whatever colors and textures you want!
+I think Swiss dot paper is perfectly previous for all things baby, so I went with Bazzill Dotted Swiss in Julep – of course, you can choose whatever colors and textures you want!

 Here’s What You’ll Need: